-The BTC consists of a psychiatrist (currently the Medical Director), a licensed psychologist, and, as an exofficio member, a Recipient Rights Specialist.
-Other members of the BTC include clinical and QI staff.
-BTC reviews and approves or disapproves any plans that propose to use restrictive or intrusive interventions with individuals served by the public mental health system who exhibit seriously aggressive, self-injurious, or other behaviors that place the individual or others at risk of physical harm.
+The BTC consists of the Chairperson, psychiatrist (who is the Chairperson), a licensed psychologist, and, as an ex-officio member, a Recipient Rights Specialist.
+Other members of the BTC include QI staff who request and prepare documentation and facilitate the BTC meeting.
+The BTC reviews and approves or disapproves any plans that propose the use of restrictive or intrusive interventions with individuals served by the public mental health system who exhibit seriously aggressive, self-injurious, or other behaviors that place the individual or others at risk of physical harm.
 As part of this review, the committee evaluates the effectiveness of behavior treatment plans and the use of behavioral interventions.
 Data and a descriptive summary are submitted quarterly for review to CIRC, the PIHP, and MDHHS.